edwardlavender/eawag-hunziker/README.md

 2.  **`data-raw/`** contains ‘raw’ data:

-    - `fish/` contains a dataframe that defines individual size, sex and migratory status (0, 1) for sampled individuals (assembled by YH);
+    - `fish/` contains dataframes that define individual size, sex and migratory status (0, 1) for sampled individuals (assembled by YH) and associated PIT tag data;
     - `spatial/` contains supporting spatial datasets, including:
       - `altitude.tif`, a raster that defines the altitude (at 2 x 2 m
         resolution) in the study area, from the [Swiss Federal Office of